OUR PROGRAMS

 Hands-on Education in the Classroom

-Blues in School is designed to give students in varying grade levels an more comprehensive, hands-on experience by partnering with the schools to work in the classroom.
-Students take on a musical instrument and learn about blues music and its history through out these semester long programs.
+Blues in School is designed to give students in varying grade levels a more comprehensive, hands-on experience by partnering with the schools for classroom and assembly programs.
+Students get exposure to traditional instruments and learn about blues music and its history through out these programs.

 AFTER-SCHOOL BLUES CLUB